-"Lord God!' thought I, 'is this all?'
+"'Lord God!' thought I, 'is this all?'
 A scene as quiet and riant as this we-have at home!
 Funen after this should be called Isola bella, and the East Sea is quite large enough to be called Lago Maggiore.
-We went by the steamboat past the holy Borromeus [Author's Note: A colossal statue on the shore of Lago Maggiore.] to Sesto de Calende; we had a priest on board, who was very much astonished at our having come from so far.
+We went by the steamboat past the holy Borromeus to Sesto de Calende; we had a priest on board, who was very much astonished at our having come from so far.
 I showed him a large travelling map which we had with us, where the Lago Maggiore was the most southern, and Hamburg the most northern point.
 'Yet still further off,' said I; 'more to the north!' and he struck his hands together when he perceived that we were from beyond the great map.
 He inquired whether we were Calvinists.